by Kristopher D. Langdon MD PhD FRCPC

 Unless your pathologist sees other concerning features (see below), the following types of meningioma are usually considered grade I:

 The behaviour of a grade II meningioma depends on how the tumour looks when examined under the microscope.
 The behaviour can range from benign to aggressive.
 Chordoid and clear cell type meningiomas are both considered grade II.

 A meningioma can also be classified as grade II if it shows any of the following features:

-Grade III meningiomas are aggressive tumours that behave like a malignant tumour (cancer).
-Papillary and rhabdoid type tumours are considered grade III meningiomas.
+Grade III meningiomas are aggressive tumours that behave like malignant tumours (cancer).
+Papillary and rhabdoid-type tumours are considered grade III meningiomas.
 A meningioma can also be considered grade III if tumour cells dividing to create new tumour cells are easily found.
 This process is called mitosis and the dividing tumour cell is called a mitotic figure.

 Your pathologist may perform a test called immunohistochemistry on a sample from your tumour.
 This test allows your pathologist to see the proteins being made by the tumour cells.
 If the tumour cells are making a protein, the result will be described as positive or reactive.
 If the cells are not making the protein, the result will be described as negative or non-reactive.

 Depending on the type of meningioma, your pathologist may order additional immunohistochemical tests and these will be described in your report.